FortAwesome/react-fontawesome/README.md

 ```

 That simple usage is made possible when you add the `"coffee"` icon,
- to the _library_, or when load
+ to the _library_, or when _externally_ loading
-icon bundles _externally_ that include the icon.
+icon bundles that include the icon.

 These are two of the three ways you can use
 Font Awesome 5 with React.